Immigration policy of the United States: Removal policy

 Removal proceedings are governed by the Illegal Immigration Reform and Immigrant Responsibility Act of 1996.
 The Executive Office for Immigration Review operates immigration courts, which oversee removal proceedings of immigrants.
 An immigration judge presides over removal proceedings, which determine whether an immigrant is subject to removal from the United States.
 Immigrants facing deportation are eligible to apply for cancellation of removal if they have established residence in the United States for at least 10 years, have not committed serious crimes, and provide for a lawful American resident.

 Most immigration proceedings are civil matters, though crimes committed to enter the United States, including fraud or evasion of border enforcement, are still subject to criminal charges.
 As immigration proceedings are civil matters, immigrants do not receive Sixth Amendment protections such as the right to counsel and the right to a jury trial, though Fifth Amendment protections have been found to apply.
 As removal proceedings are conducted by an executive agency, they are under the jurisdiction of the executive branch rather than the judicial branch of government.
 The Attorney General has authority over immigration courts, and appeals are heard by the Board of Immigration Appeals.
 Some have called for immigration courts to be moved to the judicial branch to prevent abuse by strengthening separation of powers.

 Whether people who are awaiting a decision on their deportation are detained or released to live in the United States in the meantime (possibly paying bail) is a matter of both law and discretion of the Justice Department.
 The policy has varied over time and differs for those with crimes (including entry outside an official checkpoint) versus civil infractions.
 The 2001 Supreme Court case Zadvydas v.
 Davis held that immigrants who cannot be deported because no country will accept them cannot be detained indefinitely.
 In some cases, immigrants may be subject to an expedited removal, resulting in removal without the involvement of an immigration court.
 Immigrants subject to removal proceedings may also withdraw an application or voluntarily depart.

+In October 2021, the U.S. Department of Homeland Security (DHS) issued a policy memorandum restricting enforcement and removal actions in or near sensitive locations, such as schools, hospitals, parades, and places of worship.
+The policy was officially rescinded in January 2025.
+However, as of March 2025, DHS announced it continues to follow the October 2021 policy at about 1,400 places of worship across 36 states, to comply with a court order.